vele616/monorepo/packages/jobboard/website/content/jobs/interaction-designer-brandbassador-adiNA.md

 url: "https://team.brandbassador.com/jobs/1060219-interaction-designer"
 applyUrl: "https://team.brandbassador.com/jobs/1060219-interaction-designer/applications/new?"
 timestamp: 1612915200000
-hashtags: "#branding,#javascript,#management,#marketing,#css,#html,#figma,#ui/ux,#office,#finance"
+hashtags: "#ui/ux,#javascript,#management,#marketing,#css,#html,#figma,#branding,#office,#finance"
 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/brandbassador"
 companyWebsite: "http://www.brandbassador.com/"
-summary: "Brandbassador is searching for an interaction designer that has experience partnering with engineers to release features, products, and/or services."
+summary: "Brandbassador is searching for an Interaction Designer that has experience partnering with engineers to release features, products, and/or services."
 summaryBackup: "Brandbassador is looking for an interaction designer that has experience in: #branding, #javascript, #management."
-featured: 20
+featured: 18
 ---

 We are a marketing-Tech platform that allows brands to scale and automate word-of-mouth ambassador marketing.
 We empower people to be ambassadors for their favourite brands and get perks, gift cards, cash and products in return.
 We currently work with over 100 brands such as iDeal of Sweden, PopSockets, MVMT Watches, Huel, Fabletics, and the list goes on.
 And we are lucky to have ≈ 1 million users!